 Keeping an eye on your bank statements can also be the first defense against identity theft.
 However, it’s also vital to teach your teen the importance of online privacy.
-Whether through their profiles on Facebook, Twitter or other social sites, reiterate the importance of keeping personal information private, to always shred paperwork that includes personal details and to never share passwords or PIN’s with anyone, including close friends.
+Whether through their profiles on Facebook, Twitter, or other social sites, reiterate the importance of keeping personal information private, always shred paperwork that includes personal details, and never share passwords or PINs with anyone, including close friends.

 Identity theft is the real deal.
-We’ve had our credit cards hit a few times and trust me it’s not fun.
-Especially, since we have many of our bills on auto pay with our cards.
+We’ve had our credit cards hit a few times, and trust me, it’s not fun.
+Especially since we have many of our bills on auto-pay with our cards.
 If you think you’re protected from identity theft – think again.
-Learn more how you can protect yourself from identity theft.
+Learn more about how you can protect yourself from identity theft.

 It’s never too early to start a savings account.
 Once they’ve learned the banking basics, it is now time to encourage your teen to start saving for the future.
 While your college student may not have a lot of money to put away right now, it’s important to show them the importance of setting and reaching long-term goals.
 With an online savings account that accrues valuable compound interest, it’s easier than ever to earn more on the money you save.

-I polled my Facebook fans and asked a few people on Twitter on their top money management tips for college students.
+I polled my Facebook fans and asked a few people on Twitter for their top money management tips for college students.
 Here’s what they had to say:

 — Paul Harding (@prharding) April 14, 2014